muratk3n/thirdwave/en/tweets/2019/week49.md

 ---

 Different..?
 Let's see 🙄 ..
-Limited number of people with British origin on a huge landmass, that's like, Australia!
+Limited number of people with British origin on a huge landmass.

+That's like, Australia!
 Which has free healthcare, and gun control.

 What __is__ different about US is the way its politicians have been the victim of corporate capture.
 The war between public and private